mynameisjohn/PyLiaison/README.md

     // Get the main module, which is stored as python object pyl::Object obMain = pyl::GetMainModule()

-The attrdict of an object can be accessed freely via templated set and get functions.
+The attributes of an object can be accessed freely via templated set and get functions.

     // Create a object in the module (an int named iVal) int iVal( 12345 );